Prophecy-eip/Backend/.github/ISSUE_TEMPLATE/game_data_error.md

 ___

-** Before submitting the issue, please check that someone did not request the same update**
+** Before submitting the issue, please check that someone did not request a similar one**

 ## Game
 - [ ] The 9th Age